A One-Covariate-at-a-Time Method for Nonparametric Additive Models: Introduction

-Our paper contributes to the literature by extending the CKP's\ approach from parametric models to nonparametric additive models.
-We emphasize that the results in CKP are not applicable to our framework as CKP assume that the number of signal variables is fixed.
-In contrast, the number of basis functions for each nonparametric additive component is divergent to infinity with the sample size, and the statistics constructed here are much more complicated than the t-statistics in CKP and may not even have a well-behaved limiting distribution.
+Our paper contributes to the literature by extending the CKP's\ OCMT approach from parametric models to nonparametric additive models.
+Like CKP, we estimate the net effect of each variable on the dependent variable one by one, possibly with some preselected variables.
+The selected variables are those whose net effects exceed some threshold value, specified to ensure the probability of selecting all the signals is very high.
+The statistics constructed in this paper are much more complicated than the $t$-statistics in CKP and might not even exhibit a well-behaved limiting distribution.
 In addition to investigating a different model, our paper differs from that of CKP in some other important aspects.
-First, hidden signals defined by CKP as rare, but we generalize the definition of hidden signals (in Table 2 in Section \ref{SEC:non_1st}) such that they are not uncommon in practice.
+First, we generalize the definition of hidden signals (in Table 2 in Section \ref{SEC:non_1st}).
 Technical details are updated accordingly.
 Second, CKP chose tuning parameters similar to a Bonferroni correction of the cumulative distribution function of the standard normal.
-This choice implicitly requires a certain degree of approximation of the standard normal to the t-statistic distribution in their study.
-Since all the theoretical results in this paper are non-asymptotic, we try to avoid this by choosing the tuning parameters using the classic Bayesian information criterion (BIC).
+This choice implicitly requires a certain degree of approximation of the standard normal to the $t$-statistic distribution in their study.
+Instead, we select the tuning parameters using the classic Bayesian information criterion (BIC).
 Third, we add an adaptive group-Lasso-based post-OCMT step to eliminate pseudo-signals that cannot be eliminated with very high probability in CKP.
 This step adds very little computation burden because the dimension is reduced dramatically before the last-step estimation.
+This additional step is not needed in theory, but it aims at eliminating the pseudo-signals and thereby enhances the out-of-sample forecasting performance in practice.

 One competing method to ours in the literature is the adaptive group Lasso (AGLASSO) proposed by \cite{HuangEtal2010}.
-The AGLASSO adds some adaptive penalty term to the loss function in the spirit of \cite{Zou2006}, and it belongs to the first strand of the literature.
-Even though we use AGLASSO to eliminate the pseudo-signals after the OCMT procedure, our approach allows much faster computation and provides more reliable estimates than their approach owing to the simplicity of our procedure.
+The AGLASSO adds some adaptive penalty term to the usual least squares loss function in the spirit of \cite{Zou2006}.
+Even though we also use AGLASSO to eliminate the pseudo-signals after the OCMT procedure, our approach allows much faster computation and provides more reliable estimates than their approach.